The Mathew Effect and other Problems of Science

 [1] All names in my story of Norman et al. are fictitious.

-[2] But 75 years ago, university science departments were not like this.
+[2] 75 years ago, university science departments were not like this.
 In 1948, physicists Ralph Alpher, George Gamow and Hans Bethe published a paper in the Journal Physics Review.
 The paper presented the results of Alpher’s PhD Thesis.
 Bethe (pronounced beta in German) was a friend of Alpher working in another university.
-Gamow was Alphers’s supervisor.
-On publication, the name order of the authors was Alpher, Bethe and Gamow – the order of the Greek alphabet.
-(If they had found a credible researcher named Delter, no doubt he would have been added too).
-The paper was by all accounts a serious and important contribution to physics but is now universally nicknamed the “alpha-beta-gamma paper”.
+Gamow was Alphers’s PhD supervisor.
+On publication, the name order of the authors was Alpher, Bethe and Gamow – the order of the Greek alphabet (if they had been able to find a credible researcher named Delter no doubt he would have been added too).
+The paper was by all accounts a serious and important contribution to physics but it is now universally nicknamed the “alpha-beta-gamma paper”.
 There is a story I found on the internet that Bethe later regretted participating in this deliberate in-joke and told friends he wished he had been named Zacharia.

 [4] The Mathew Effect in Science.
 Robert K Merton:1968.
 Science, Vol 159, No. 3810, pp56-63. https://repo.library.stonybrook.edu/xmlui/bitstream/handle/11401/8044/mertonscience1968.pdf?sequence=1&isAllowed=y Merton bases much of his paper (which he acknowledges) on a 1965 thesis by one of his PhD students, Ann Barrowclough, but she was not included as a co-author.